luchfilip/DockMe/README.md

-# Dock App
+# DockMe Android App

 ![Dock App Banner](images/dock1.png)

-Dock App is a simple and elegant Android application designed to enhance your device's charging experience.
+DockMe App is a simple and elegant Android application designed to enhance your device's charging experience.
 It displays the current time in landscape mode and shares inspirational quotes to brighten your day.

 ## Features